NikhilBagwe/web-dev-notes/12 - Angular - Form Array.md

 ## Adding and Deleting Form Controls dynamically using RF:

 - Here we will provide the user with an "Add" button by clicking on which a new Form control will be added dynamically and similarly a "Delete" button to delete it.
+- In the ngFor loop, the "controls" property stores all the form controls of the "skills" form array as its element.
+- variable "i" stores index of that curent Form control.
+- Since we want to assign the value stored in "i" to "formControlName", we use Property binding.

 ```html
 <div class="input-box" formArrayName="skills">